Servir-Mekong/tethysapp-hydraviewer/README.md

 ```

 Now, the HYDRAFloods Viewer is installed and your users can access the most recent flood maps from satellite imagery.

+##### Customization
+To customize the viewer's initial state and where the historical/flood water maps are displayed, the admin must update the bounding within the `config.py` file.

+For example, to show results only over Myanmar, the admin must specify the bounding box around the country and the HYDRAFlood Viewer by changing the `WEST`, `SOUTH`, `EAST`, and `NORTH` variables.